neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant Presenter
             participant Model

-            Note over View,Model: Crosshair update due to any SampleWidget parameter update View->>Presenter: User updates a parameter at SampleWidget: ei_value, s2_value, p_value or plot_type_value Note right of Presenter: Check the validation status of all SampleWidget parameters (SampleWidget.validation_status)
+            Note over View,Model: Crosshair update due to any ExperimentWidget parameter update View->>Presenter: User updates a parameter at ExperimentWidget: ei_value, s2_value, p_value or plot_type_value Note right of Presenter: Check the validation status of all ExperimentWidget parameters (ExperimentWidget.validation_status)
             Note right of Presenter: Invalid Status: Nothing

 #.
 This describes the sequence of events happening among M-V-P when Crosshair parameters delta_e_value and qmod_value are updated in order to draw crosshair on the plot : crosshair_parameters_update()